Influenza (Seasonal Flu) (cont.)

 The effectiveness of antiviral medicines can vary from year to year.
 Some years a medicine may not work against the types of influenza virus causing symptoms.
 Your doctor can help you decide whether antiviral medicines are likely to help you.

 Most people do not need antiviral medicines.
-They recover from influenza without developing complications.
+They recover from influenza without having complications.

-But given how sick most people are when they have the flu, some people may choose to take medicine even if they are at low risk for complications.
+But since most people who have the flu feel quite sick, some people may choose to take medicine even if they are at low risk for complications.

 You cannot prevent the flu or make yourself feel better faster by taking: